teradici/deploy/dev/domain-controller/README.md

  # What is Cloud Access Manager?
  Teradici Cloud Access Manager (CAM) is a one click deployment solution that provides a level of brokering on top of new Cloud Access Software (CAS) deployments.
 CAM will enable you to assign and revoke virtual machines to users, turn virtual machines on or off, as well as create and destroy virtual machines.

-The CAM solution is deployed on your Microsoft Azure account with an ARM template provided by Teradici.
-Once you have completed the template form on Microsoft Azure you can start deployment.
-Information on deploying CAM, as well as additional information on the solutions architecture and deployment parameters are outlined in the following sections.
+The CAM solution is deployed in your Microsoft Azure subscription with an ARM template provided by Teradici.
+Once you have completed the template form on the Microsoft Azure Portal, you can start deployment.
+Information on deploying CAM, as well as additional information on the solutions architecture and deployment parameters are in the following sections.

 The following image gives an outline of the CAM Technical Preview Architecture: